ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.HashSet.md

 Manual `Lock()` is advanced usage.
 Do not hold a token and then call public methods on the same set, because those methods try to acquire the same critical section again.

-Current caveat: `AddRange(Collection)` and `RemoveRange(Collection)` acquire `Collection.Lock` and then call `Collection.ToArray` while that source lock is still held.
-On platforms where `TCriticalSection` is not re-entrant, that pattern can deadlock.
-Prefer array overloads with a snapshot you created outside any held collection lock when POSIX portability matters.
+`AddRange(Collection)` and `RemoveRange(Collection)` call `Collection.ToArray` directly.
+The source lock is held only while creating the snapshot and is released before this set is mutated, avoiding nested source-lock acquisition on non-reentrant POSIX critical sections.

 ## Iteration